startxfr/docker-images/README.md

 This repository host various Open Source application or services as a container.

-You can use it to instanciate new container from the dockerhub public registry or as a parent container in your own container's.
+You can use them to instanciate new container from the dockerhub public registry or as a parent container for your own container's.
 Each container is provided with various underlying OS version based on CentOS or Fedora Linux distribution.
+Kumbernetes and Openshift friendly, they can all be used as a s2i builder within an openshift cluster.

 If you're used to work with redhat like and distribution, you would prefer start working from a container based on this distribution rather than ubuntu or debian like distributions.
-OS, services and application you will find here will be closer to your favorite distrbution
+OS, services and application you will find here will be closer to your favorite distribution

 Please **read each container manual** for more information on how you can use it in your project and start using stable or experimental services in your applications